tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 ## Inline Editing and Complex Stylesheets

 When using TinyMCE in inline mode it will inherit the CSS stylesheet from the page it is embedded in.

 While this is advantageous in providing a true WYSIWYG view of the content it can result in user confusion when working with complex CSS.
 This is because your site's CSS is now applying directly to the editor and may result in behaviour that the user doesn't expect.

 When using the editor in inline mode care should be taken when using styling that depends on structures within the editor.
-For example:

-If you had a class like this:
+For example, if you had a class like this:

 ```css
 h1 strong {